ArdentEmpiricist/enc_file/README.md

 To install: clone the repository and build from source or use cargo install enc_file.

 Breaking change in Version 0.2: Using XChaCha20Poly1305 as default encryption/decryption.
-AES is still available using encrypt_aes or decrypt_aes - old files can still be used.
+AES is still available using encrypt_aes or decrypt_aes to maintain backwards compability.

 Uses XChaCha20Poly1305 (https://docs.rs/chacha20poly1305) or AES-GCM-SIV (https://docs.rs/aes-gcm-siv) for cryptography, bincode (https://docs.rs/bincode) for encoding and BLAKE3 (https://docs.rs/blake3) or SHA256 / SHA512 (https://docs.rs/sha2) for hashing.